 🚨This will edit all installments of this payment plan, even ones that have been paid already.
 Saving will override any other customization you have made on individual installments.

-1. Click on the 3 dots associated to the entire payment plan and click edit.
+Click on the 3 dots associated to the entire billing plan and click edit.

 How to change one installment

-💡For documentation purposes, if you are lowering the amount of an installment due to a discount we always advice using the add discount button instead of simply changing the item amount.
+💡For documentation purposes, if you are lowering the amount of an installment due to a discount, we always advise using the add discount button instead of simply changing the item amount.

-1. By clicking on the payment plan, administrators will see a full breakdown of the plan.
+By clicking on the billing plan, administrators will see a full breakdown of the plan.

 How to pause/end a billing plan